webscopeio/react-textarea-autocomplete/README.md

 yarn add @webscopeio/react-textarea-autocomplete
 ```

-or there is UMD build available under `umd/rta.min.js`.
+or there is UMD build available.
 [Check out this pen as example](https://codepen.io/jukben/pen/bYZqvR).

 > This package also depends on `react` and `prop-types`.
 Please make sure you have